Advanced course on using Mplus

 Please note: there is always a one-day delay between the registration system and the information on the website about the availability of places.

-Tuition fees for PhD candidates from the Faculty of Social and Behavioural Sciences will be funded by the Graduate School of Social and Behavioural Sciences.
+Tuition fee for PhD students from the Faculty of Social and Behavioural Sciences from Utrecht University will be funded by the Graduate School of Social and Behavioural Sciences.

 Utrecht Summer School does not offer scholarships for this course.

 You have registered for the ‘Advanced course on using Mplus’.
 Could you please (briefly) describe what experience you have with SEM and Mplus, and what your expectations from this course are?
 We use this information to see whether we believe this is the right course for you.
 As soon as we receive your description we will consider your registration.
 If you have no experience with using Mplus we kindly refer you to our Summer School course ‘Introduction to Structural Equation Modelling using Mplus’ (S20) (8-12 July).
 Please use the required short motivation field to submit your motivation and/or send an email to email@example.com